 • Budgeting: Ensure that childcare expenses are included in the research budget.
 Estimate the total cost based on the number of participants and the expected duration of childcare needed.

 • Justification: When listed as a distinct line item, provide a clear justification for the inclusion of childcare expenses in the budget.
 Explain how these expenses support participant engagement and retention.
+Here is some sample language:

 4. Instructions for Participants